datocms/vue-datocms/src/components/ContentLink/README.md

 </template>
 ```

-To get the `_editingUrl` field, include it in your GraphQL query:
+The `_editingUrl` field can be requested in your GraphQL query:

 ```graphql
 query {